WICG/turtledove/FLEDGE_k_anonymity_server.md

 ## Use cases in the Privacy Sandbox

 k-anonymity is applied to the `renderUrl` for ad creatives.
-One of the goals of [FLEDGE](FLEDGE.md) is to offer microtargeting protection; that is, a user won't be shown an ad unless some minimum number, $k$, of other users are also being shown the same ad.
+One of the goals of [FLEDGE](FLEDGE.md) is to offer protection against showing an ad or ad component to less than some minimum number of people; that is, a user won't be shown an ad unless some minimum number, $k$, of other users are also being shown the same ad.
 This is accomplished by applying k-anonymity thresholds to the `renderUrl` prior to showing the ad to the user.
-In addition to microtargeting protection of FLEDGE auctions, k-anonymity might in the future also prevent user-identifying information from the embedding site from being passed to an ad's fenced frame via parameters like `size`.
+In addition k-anonymity might in the future also prevent user-identifying information from the embedding site from being passed to an ad's fenced frame via parameters like `size`.
 Adding `size` to the k-anonymity check of the `renderUrl` is under discussion in [this